ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 The downloaded pre-registration data overwrites the previously downloaded data for the same pre-registration ID

-The downloaded pre-registration data is stored in its stipulated path as defined
+The downloaded pre-registration data is stored locally in the registered machine as configured.

 [**Link to design**](/mosip/mosip/blob/master/docs/design/registration/registration-sync-job.md)